section-engineering-education/engineering-education/content/articles/getting-started-with-youtube-android-player-api-to-play-youtube-videos/index.md

-YouTube offers an API that allows developers to play different videos in an app.
+YouTube offers an Android API that allows developers to add Youtube capability of playing videos in their app.

-In this tutorial, we will create a simple android app that plays a YouTube video with the help of the YouTube API.
+In this tutorial, we will create a simple android app that allows users to search for YouTube videos and then play them with the help of the YouTube API.

 ### Table of contents
 - [Prerequisites](#prerequisites)